For primary hyperparathyroidism, the only cure is an operation.

 Surgeons have different ways of doing parathyroid operations.
 We will cover the most common approaches here, along with the benefits and risks of each, and when you might want to use them.

-About the term "minimally invasive": With regard to parathyroid surgery, the term minimally invasive does not have a concrete definition.
-It usually refers to incision size - if the incision is small, it is called minimally invasive, regardless of the extent of the internal dissection.
-Most parathyroid operations are "minimally invasive" because they can be done through small neck incisions, even if both sides of the neck are opened during a four-gland operation.
+With regard to parathyroid surgery, the terms open and minimally invasive do not have a concrete definitions.
+It usually refers to incision size - if the incision is small, it is called minimally invasive, and if the incision is large, it is called open.
+Most parathyroid operations are "minimally invasive" because they can be done through small (1 to 2 inch) neck incisions, even if both sides of the neck are opened during a four-gland operation.Note about risks: All operations have risks.
+We operate when we believe that the benefits of surgery outweight the risks of the operation.
+The risks of parathyroid surgery generally are minimal, but are not zero.
+All of the surgical approaches listed below have the potential for complications.
+The risk of complications is not correlated with the surgical approach, but with the surgeon's level of experience.
+To give yourself the best chance of a good outcome, choose the surgeon with the most experience.

 Benefits of ioPTH-guided focused parathyroidectomy:

-The optimal parathyroid procedure depends on the patient and the surgeon's experience.
-The operation routinely performed at our center is the four-gland approach.
+Benefits of scarless parathyroidectomy:The optimal parathyroid procedure depends on the patient and the surgeon's experience.
+The operation routinely performed at our center is the Minimally Invasive Direct Visualization of All Parathyroids.
 This is typically done through a 1 to 1.5 inch incision, and all four parathyroid glands are evaluated.
 Most operations are less than half an hour.
 For first-time operations (when the patient has not had prior neck surgery) this is the method that will give the highest chance of cure.
 We have found numerous parathyroid tumors that would not have been found with a focused approach, because they were never seen on a scan.

 There are situations when a focused operation is the best approach.
 Because finding all four parathyroid glands can be very challenging, surgeons who have minimal experience with this should perform focused operations.
 If finding the glands could take four hours, then the surgeon is better off just going after the one gland seen on scan.